13 Secrets to Acing Crossword Puzzles

 Use a pencil

 Ever seen a crossword grid with thick pen marks darkening over a wrong letter?
 Doing a crossword puzzle in pen means you have confidence in always being right.
 But even easy puzzles can throw you a curve ball, so you might as well use a pencil and challenge yourself by trying not to use the eraser.
 (It usually smudges newsprint, anyway.)
-Even better, you can work off of an app or the web.
-Some crossword puzzle apps include features like auto check and clue reveals to give you a helping hand.
-You can even choose a pen or pencil and the graphic will look softer like lead or dark and permanent like ink.

 Start with Monday puzzles

-You can gauge the difficulty of a crossword puzzle by the weekday when it’s published.
+You can usually gauge the difficulty of a crossword puzzle by the weekday it's published.
 Traditionally, Monday puzzles are constructed to be easy and breezy, making them a great entry point for new solvers.
 Puzzles get more challenging as the week moves along.
-By the time you get to Wednesday, you can “do something that requires a little bit extra from the solver,” says Brendan Emmett Quigley, a master crossword puzzle constructor who has constructed for major outlets including the famed New York Times crossword.
+By the time you get to Wednesday, you can "do something that requires a little bit extra from the solver," says Brendan Emmett Quigley, a master crossword puzzle constructor who has constructed for major outlets including the famed New York Times crossword.
 Friday and Saturday puzzles (in most newspapers) are considered the most challenging days.
-That’s when you’ll find long, marquee answers moving across the grid and more inventive, challenging clues.
+That's when you'll find long, marquee answers moving across the grid and more inventive, challenging clues.